 Donor restricted contributions are reported as increases in net assets with donor restrictions.
-When a restriction expires, net assets are classified from net assets with donor restrictions to net assets without donor restrictions in the statements of activities.
+When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statement of activities.

 Functional Expenses